muan/site/_posts/2024-11-02-javascript.md

 - When the core functionality of a feature cannot function with only HTML.
 - When the core functionality of a feature can benefit from some JavaScript.
 Start with only HTML, then progressively enhance it, so it can still work without JavaScript.
 A table can be pure HTML; a sortable table needs only a dash of JavaScript.
 - When HTML does not provide the user interface pattern required, then:
     - Is this user interface pattern absolutely essential?
 Can you use a checkbox or a select element and progressively enhance them?
-There is sometimes very legitimate reasons why this interface does not exist in HTML.
+There is sometimes very legitimate reasons why this pattern does not exist in HTML.
     Note that I used the word "legitimate" as opposed to "good", because HTML has a long legacy and some problems are so complex that it is very difficult to reach a consensus between all browser vendors, developers, assistive technology makers, and their users.
 Especially so since not everyone's interest aligns.
 I know, shocking.
     This means your custom solution also needs to consider all the reasons why this pattern isn't part of HTML.
 And along with that—tech debt, browser compatibility issues, and maintenance cost.
     - If you are absolutely sure, still try to provide a non-JavaScript, bare bone path if possible, and then do use JavaScript, with caution.